moremoban/moban/docs/level-10-moban-dependency-as-git-repo/README.rst

       - mytravis.yml: travis.yml.jj2
       - test.txt: demo.txt.jj2

-where `requires` lead to a list of pypi packages.
-And when you refer to it, as in level-9 section, please use "pypi-mobans:"
+where `requires` lead to a list of repositories.
+And when you refer to it, as in level-9 section, please use "pypi-mobans", which is the repo name and plus a ':'. `templates` refers to the actual directory in "pypi-mobans".

 Alternative syntax when submodule exists